-UPDATE 1-TechnipFMC shares down 8 pct in Paris after overstated earnings
+UPDATE 2-TechnipFMC shares slide after company says it has overstated earnings

 By Sudip Kar-Gupta

-PARIS, July 25 (Reuters) - TechnipFMC's shares were down 8 percent in Paris early on Tuesday a day after the oil services company said it had overstated its first-quarter net income by $209.5 million.
+PARIS, July 25 (Reuters) - TechnipFMC's shares slid on Tuesday, a day after the oil services company said it had overstated its first-quarter net income by $209.5 million.

-TechnipFMC said late on Monday the overstatement stemmed from accounting errors related to its auditing of foreign exchange movements.
+TechnipFMC said late on Monday that the overstatement stemmed from accounting errors related to its auditing of foreign exchange movements, after examining the matter with its management and PricewaterhouseCoopers.

+TechnipFMC's accounting error added to negative sentiment hitting the oil services sector, with Italian rival Saipem - controlled by oil major Eni - also issuing a profit warning on Tuesday.

+TechnipFMC shares were down by around 4 percent in New York and in Paris, where the company has a secondary stock market listing, while Saipem shares were down 1.5 percent.

+Oil service companies have been struggling to fill order books as oil majors defer projects and cut billions of dollars in costs to offset low crude prices.

+"We are steering clear of these stocks for now, due to the tough market conditions facing them," said Keren Finance fund manager Benoit de Broissia.

-"Despite the lack of impact to the underlying EBITDA outlook, we believe this latest communication failure will further reduce confidence in company management and in the investment case," Morgan Stanley analysts wrote in a research note, although they kept their "overweight" rating.
+Morgan Stanley analysts added in a note on TechnipFMC that "this latest communication failure will further reduce confidence in company management and in the investment case," although they kept their "overweight" rating on the stock.

-TechnipFMC's main stock market listing is in New York but it has a secondary listing in Paris.

-The company was formed in 2016 from a merger between French company Technip and its U.S peer FMC Technologies.